Medication Search - Serevent

 Each dose of dry powder of microfine salmeterol for inhalation contains 50 µg of salmeterol.
 Nonmedicinal ingredient: lactose.

-How should I use the Serevent medication?
+How should I use Serevent?

 The recommended dose for people four years of age and older is 1 blister (50 µg) used with the Diskhaler or Diskus twice daily.
 This medication must not be used to treat acute symptoms of asthma.
 For "rescue" purposes, use short-acting medications that start to work quickly such as salbutamol, terbutaline, or fenoterol.
 Ask your pharmacist to demonstrate the proper administration of the medication for the particular device you are using.